Absolute value measurement of ion-scale turbulence by two-dimensional phase contrast imaging in Large Helical Device: Evaluation of absolute value of turbulence profile in LHD

 \subsection{Two-dimensional phase contrast imaging}

 Figure \ref{fig:fig_PCI_LHD_CS} shows the line-of-sight of 2D-PCI at the magnetic axis $R_{ax}$=3.6 m in LHD.
 The electron density fluctuation measured by 2D-PCI is line-integrated along the line-of-sight.
-To estimate the spatial profile of the turbulence, a two-dimensional MCT detector, as shown in Figure \ref{fig:fig_PCI_LHD2DMCT}, was employed in LHD implementing the magnetic shear technique\cite{tanaka2008two, michael2015two}.
-The magnetic shear technique is a method used to evaluate the localized turbulence based on the line-integrated value assuming that propagation in the magnetic field direction is negligible because its wavelength is sufficiently long along the direction of the magnetic field lines and short along the direction perpendicular to the magnetic field lines.
-Accordingly, the localized position is estimated based on the correspondence between the propagation direction and magnetic field line pitch angle.
+To estimate the spatial profile, a two-dimensional MCT detector, as shown in Figure \ref{fig:fig_PCI_LHD2DMCT}, was employed and applied the magnetic shear technique\cite{tanaka2008two, michael2015two}.
+The wavelength of the ion-scale turbulence is sufficiently long along the direction of the magnetic field lines and short along the direction perpendicular to the magnetic field lines.
+Therefore, the coherence fluctuation components obtained from the two-dimensional correlation analysis between channels can be assumed to be a fluctuation propagating perpendicular to the magnetic field lines.
+The magnetic shear method takes advantage of this characteristic to estimate the localized position based on the correspondence between the propagation direction and magnetic field line pitch angle.
+The spatial resolution of turbulence profile is approximately 20\%.